DeLag: Using Multi-Objective Optimization to Enhance the Detection of Latency Degradation Patterns in Service-based Systems: Evaluation

 The total delay $\mathfrak{d}$ is randomly chosen in the $[L_\mu\cdot 0.2, L_\mu\cdot 0.4]$ range, where $L_\mu$ is the average request latency for the system without any ADCs. $L_\mu$ is equal to 116ms for Train ticket and to 393ms for E-Shopper; these values are derived by performing load testing sessions on the non-altered systems using the setup defined in \secref{sec:methodology}.

 Modern service-based systems involve many asynchronous interactions \cite{Zhou2018}, therefore many RPCs execution times variations could not produce any degradation on request latency.
-In order to reproduce this behavior, we also inject a random delay $\widehat{\mathfrak{d}}$ in one non-critical RPC that doesn't produce any effect on request latency. $\widehat{\mathfrak{d}}$ is injected in both non-altered requests and in requests assigned to ADCs (with probability 0.5).
+In order to reproduce this behavior, we also inject a random delay $\widehat{\mathfrak{d}}$ in one non-critical RPC that does not produce any effect on request latency. $\widehat{\mathfrak{d}}$ is injected in both non-altered requests and in requests assigned to ADCs (with probability 0.5).
 Thus 50\% of requests on each scenario will manifest execution time variations on the selected non-critical RPC.
 Similarly to $\mathfrak{d}$, $\widehat{\mathfrak{d}}$ is randomly chosen, for each scenario, in the $[L_\mu\cdot 0.2, L_\mu\cdot 0.4]$ range.
-The non-critical RPCs are carefully chosen by ensuring that every delay $\widehat{\mathfrak{d}}$ in the $[L_\mu\cdot 0.2, L_\mu\cdot 0.4]$ range doesn't cause slowdown to requests.
+The non-critical RPCs are carefully chosen by ensuring that every delay $\widehat{\mathfrak{d}}$ in the $[L_\mu\cdot 0.2, L_\mu\cdot 0.4]$ range does not cause slowdown to requests.
 This selection required three steps.
 First, we ran load testing sessions without injecting any delay into the system.
 Then, we visually inspected the traces to identify non-blocking asynchronous RPCs through the trace visualization tool provided by Jaeger or Zipkin (\ie Gantt chart).
-Finally, we validated our experimental setup by ensuring that $\widehat{\mathfrak{d}}$ doesn't produce any effect on the overall request latency.
-In particular, we performed additional load testing sessions on each case study while altering each system with $\widehat{\mathfrak{d}}=L_\mu\cdot 0.4$ and $\mathfrak{d}=0$, and we verified that the observed average latency of requests doesn't show notable deviation from $L_\mu$.
-In this way, we ensured that, even when injecting the maximum allowed delay $\widehat{\mathfrak{d}}$, the execution time degradation of the non-critical RPC doesn't cause any notable deviations.
+Finally, we validated our experimental setup by ensuring that $\widehat{\mathfrak{d}}$ does not produce any effect on the overall request latency.
+In particular, we performed additional load testing sessions on each case study while altering each system with $\widehat{\mathfrak{d}}=L_\mu\cdot 0.4$ and $\mathfrak{d}=0$, and we verified that the observed average latency of requests does not show notable deviation from $L_\mu$.
+In this way, we ensured that, even when injecting the maximum allowed delay $\widehat{\mathfrak{d}}$, the execution time degradation of the non-critical RPC does not cause any notable deviations.
 At the end of this process, we selected one non-critical RPC per case study.

 Datasets for every scenario and case study are generated by performing load testing sessions by 20 minutes each.
 The generation of the 50 datasets for both case studies took $\sim$47 hours, while experimentation of \toolName and baselines on the generated datasets lasted $\sim$61 hours, which leads to an overall time of $\sim$4.5 days spent for RQ$_1$ experiments.